The Test Sample

 What is being tested?

-Toxoplasmosis testing is performed in order to detect and diagnose a current or past Toxoplasma gondii infection.
-T. gondii is a microscopic parasite that infects cats and can be found in the soil.
+T. gondii is a parasite that cannot be seen with the naked eye (microscopic).
 In most healthy humans, the infection either causes no symptoms or results in a mild flu-like illness.
-When a pregnant woman becomes infected, however, and passes it to her unborn child, or a person with a weakened immune system becomes infected, the microorganism can cause severe complications.
+When a pregnant woman becomes infected, however, and passes it to her unborn child, or a person with a weakened immune system (immunocompromised) becomes infected, the parasite can cause severe complications.

 T. gondii is very common.
 It is found throughout the world and in some countries has infected up to 95% of the population.
-In the United States, the Centers for Disease Control and Prevention (CDC) estimates that about 23% of those 12 years of age and older have had toxoplasmosis.
-The infection can be acquired by ingesting contaminated food or water, especially eating raw or undercooked meat, by handling contaminated cat litter, by transmission from mother-to-child, and rarely may be transmitted during an organ transplantation or blood transfusion.
+In the United States, the Centers for Disease Control and Prevention estimates that about 23% of those 12 years of age and older have had toxoplasmosis.
+The infection can be acquired by ingesting contaminated food or water, especially eating raw or undercooked meat, by handling contaminated cat litter or playing in contaminated sandboxes, by transmission from mother-to-child, and rarely may be transmitted during an organ transplantation or blood transfusion.

 The definitive host for T. gondii is wild and domestic cats.
 When cats become infected by eating infected birds, rodents, or contaminated raw meat, T. gondii replicates and forms eggs encased in protective coverings (oocysts).
 During an active infection, millions of microscopic oocysts may be released for several weeks into the cat's stool.
 The oocysts become infective within a couple of days and can remain viable for several months.
 In all other hosts, including humans, T. gondii only goes through a limited portion of its lifecycle and then forms inactive cysts in the muscles, brain, and eyes.
 The host's immune system keeps these cysts dormant and protects the body against further infection.
 The dormant stage can persist throughout the host's life, unless the immune system becomes compromised.

-When a woman becomes infected during pregnancy, there is a 30-40% chance that the infection will be passed to the unborn child.
+When a woman becomes infected during pregnancy, there is a 30-40% chance that the infection will be passed to her unborn child.
 If this congenital infection occurs early in the pregnancy, it can cause miscarriages or stillbirths or can lead to severe complications in the newborn, including mental retardation, seizures, blindness, and an enlarged liver or spleen.
-Many infected babies, especially those exposed later in the pregnancy, will appear normal at birth but may develop symptoms such as severe eye infections, hearing loss, and learning disabilities years later.
+Many infected babies, especially those exposed later in the pregnancy, will appear normal at birth but may develop symptoms, such as severe eye infections, hearing loss, and learning disabilities, years later.

 How is the sample collected for testing?